jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-To be happy is to be able to become aware of oneself without fright.
+The way you see people is the way you treat them, and the way you treat them is what they become.
-- Walter Benjamin
+- Johann Wolfgang von Goethe

-Updated on: [11/30/2023]
+Updated on: [12/1/2023]
 <!-- #quoteEnd -->
 </pre>